vemadom/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Subj -> Subject

-This is the number of Subject ID in 1 to 30.
+The number of Subject ID in 1 to 30.

 ## Activ -> Activity

-This is the number of Activity ID in (ID, Label):
+The number of Activity ID in (ID, Label):
 - 1, WALKING
 - 2, WALKING_UPSTAIRS
 - 3, WALKING_DOWNSTAIRS